OI-wiki/i18n/README.md

 ### Offline version

-You can use the contents of the `gh-pages` branch
+You can use the content of the `gh-pages` branch

 ```bash
 git clone https://gitee.com/OI-wiki/OI-wiki.git -b gh-pages